 If you are reading this post you have most likely already booked your ticket to Costa Rica.
 Congrats!
 You are on your way to enjoying the Pura Vida lifestyle.
-But before you go, you are probably asking yourself, “What, do I need to pack for my trip?”
+Before you hop on that plane it is pretty important you know what to add to your packing list for Costa Rica.

 Knowing exactly where you will be spending your time in Costa Rica and what you will be doing there, can also help you to plan and pack accordingly.

 If you need help planning your trip be sure to check out my article on the Ultimate Bucket List for Costa Rica.

 Let’s face it, you can’t decide what you need to add to your packing list unless you know where in Costa Rica you will be going.

 Costa Rica is known for its beachy vibes throughout the whole country.
 No one tends to overdress here as they do in Europe or the USA.
 Unless you are going to San Jose, there you will see some business attire.

 San Jose and the surrounding areas can also get a bit chilly at night, so if you do plan on visiting you might want to bring a pair of long pants and a sweatshirt.